brandonyach/teamworksams/README.md

 *Note*: Use your Teamworks AMS username, not email address, for authentication.

 ## Security
 `teamworksams` respects all permissions configured in your Teamworks AMS instance.
-For example, if you lack access to a form in the web or mobile app, you cannot access it via `teamworksams`.
+For example, if you lack access to a form in the native platform, you cannot access it via the `teamworksams` package.
 Similarly, delete permissions in AMS apply to `teamworksams` operations.

 **Warning**: `teamworksams` is powerful but requires caution:
 - Read all documentation thoroughly.